greenelab/meta-review/analyses/deep-review-contrib/README.md

 Rscript install-manual-r-dependencies.r
 ```

-The environment was updated to be compatible with binder after the notebooks were originally run.
+The environment was updated to be compatible with Binder after the notebooks were originally run.